 What Not To Pack for Central America?

-- A drone: you may get away with it, but some Central American countries have actually banned drones now.
-It will be taken from you at the Nicaraguan border
+- A drone: it might not be an issue, but some Central American countries have actually banned drones now.
+It will be 100% be taken from you at the Nicaraguan border if you try to bring it in (RIP to the two Germans’ drone that was lost during our border crossing)

 - A bulky coat: multiple thinner layers are better